pieter-degroote/lab-tests-concepts/UltimateKEYS - Caps Lock mod/README.md

 # UltimateKEYS - Caps Lock mod

-This version features a 'second Right Alt' (AltGr) key via the 'Caps Lock'.
+These versions feature a 'second Right Alt' (AltGr) key via 'Caps Lock'.

 The 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.

 ## Added code at the end of the regular scripts

-The following code has been added at the end of the regular scripts (identical for both AutoHotkey v1.1 and v2.0)&nbsp;:
+The following code can be added to the end of the regular scripts (identical for both AutoHotkey v1.1 and v2.0)&nbsp;:

     ; ==== Caps Lock mod ====